skramm/cpphtmltags/docs/manual.md

 Homepage: https://github.com/skramm/cpphtmltags/

 ## Introduction

 This library is build around a single class: `Httag`, along with some helper free functions.
 All of it is defined in the namespace `httag`.
-This class models an HTML tag (aka element), that can be streamed in file.
+This class models an HTML tag (aka element), that can be streamed in a file or output stream.

-Two types of tags can be created, but they are both handled trough the same class, for conveniency.
+Two types of tags can be created, but they are both handled trough the same class.
 They only differ in the way they are created, and how they generate some output.
 - The first type is independent of any output device, it is up to the user to stream them in some output stream.
 - With the second type, you assign an output stream at creation time.
+It is stored internally, and you can then explicitely control the output process.

 The library and the contained class can be used in two ways, either through classical object paradigm, either through a set of macros.
 These basically wrap the code, it ends up as the same thing, with one notable exception: